almiso/U4U/README.md

-UBER for UBER
+U4U
 =============

-UBER for UBER - the app allows you to request UBER
+The app allows you to request UBER

 Download from Google Play